awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 ### Take an index snapshot<a name="ism-example-snapshot"></a>

-This sample policy uses the `[snapshot](https://opendistro.github.io/for-elasticsearch-docs/docs/im/ism/policies/#snapshot)` operation to take a snapshot of an index as soon as it contains at least one document\. `repository` is the name of the manual snapshot repository you registered in Amazon S3\. `snapshot` is the name of the snapshot\.
-For snapshot prerequisites and steps to register a repository, see [Creating index snapshots in Amazon Elasticsearch Service](es-managedomains-snapshots.md)\.
+This sample policy uses the `[snapshot](https://opensearch.org/docs/im-plugin/ism/policies/#snapshot)` operation to take a snapshot of an index as soon as it contains at least one document\. `repository` is the name of the manual snapshot repository you registered in Amazon S3\. `snapshot` is the name of the snapshot\.
+For snapshot prerequisites and steps to register a repository, see [Creating index snapshots in Amazon OpenSearch Service](managedomains-snapshots.md)\.

 ```
 {